 Applications to conduct research that will benefit students and the district, either directly or indirectly, will be accepted from individuals completing degree programs, university or college faculty members, institutions, agencies, foundation, and various levels of government.

 On receipt of an application, the proposed research study will be reviewed by the Research & Evaluation department for the following:

 a) Relevance: research will contribute to the field of educational practice.

 b) Risks and benefits for participants: sufficient information to allow for a sound decision to be made on behalf of students and families, including sensitivity of questions, consent procedures and the methodology used.

 c) Privacy: diligent provision for confidentiality or anonymity, including storage and eventual disposal of data collected.

-d) Commercial assessments: sufficient information about the validity and reliability of the instrument to make a decision about use.
+d) Assessments: sufficient information about the validity and reliability of the instrument to make a decision about use.

-e) Intrusiveness: amount of classroom time requires, staff involvement, or requests for other special arrangements.
+e) Intrusiveness: amount of classroom time required, staff involvement, or requests for other special arrangements.

 f) Scope: Proposed contact group, number of participants and schools or district offices involved.